guidonguido/DA_detection/README.md

-# High quality, fast, modular reference implementation of SSD in PyTorch 1.0
+# Unsupervised cross-domain object detection based on SSD in PyTorch 1.0

 This repository implements [SSD (Single Shot MultiBox Detector)](https://arxiv.org/abs/1512.02325).
 The basecode is heavely influenced by [this implementation](https://github.com/lufficc/SSD) and the Domain Transfer rely on [AdaIN}(https://github.com/irasin/Pytorch_AdaIN)